isene/Amar-Tools/README.md

 This makes it possible for you to run the program by just entering "npcg" on the command line.

+When using the html version, amar.html is the starting page.

-By running npcg with the -h option, this helpfile will be displayed:
+By running npcg on the command line with the -h option, this helpfile will be displayed:

   Notes on the usage of NPC Generation for the Amar RPG